Design & Technology

 “You can design and create, and build the most wonderful place in the world.
 But it takes people to make the dream a reality.”

-Design and Technology is an inspiring, rigorous and practical subject.
-Design and Technology encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
+Design and Technology encourages pupils to learn to think creatively to solve problems, both as individuals and collaboratively.
 Being resilient is a huge part of Design and Technology.
-At Brampton ‘The Ellis’ Primary, we encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+At Brampton ‘The Ellis’ Primary, we encourage pupils to use their creativity and imagination to design and make purposeful products within a variety of contexts, reflecting on their design and evaluating its usefulness and purpose.
 We aim to, wherever possible, link work to other disciplines through our topic approach.
-The children are also given opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness and are encouraged to become innovators and risk-takers.

-Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in a responsible process of designing and making.
+Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in the process of designing and making.
 The children work in a range of relevant contexts.

 When designing and making, the children are taught to: